Lecostarius/ESP32_IDE/README.md

 ### Detour: running a project without VS Code

+**Importantly, the PATH variable is not set system-wide.
+So, if I just start cmd.exe, the python script "idf.py", which does basically everything, is unavailable.
+I have to select the "ESP IDF CMD4.3" shell from the start menu of Windows.**

 The environment variables used in the documentation page of Espressif are %IDF_PATH% and %userprofile%.
 I figured out that
 %IDF_PATH% is "C:\Users\Thomas\Desktop\esp-idf\" (default from the installation script), and that %userprofile% is apparently just the "C:\Users\Thomas".
 Since the latter is used to store my projects, I am basically free to set it whereever I want,